COMBINE-lab/salmon/doc/source/salmon.rst

 effective length correction, and hence the estimated effective lengths of the transcripts and the TPMs.
-The value passed to ``--fldSD`` will be used as the standard deviation of the assumed fragment length distribution (which is modeled as a truncated Gaussan with a mean given by ``--fldMean``).
+The value passed to ``--fldSD`` will be used as the standard deviation of the assumed fragment length distribution (which is modeled as a truncated Gaussian with a mean given by ``--fldMean``).